ACF Culinary Team USA 2016

 Jason Hall, CMC®

-Jason Hall, CMC®, of Palm Coast, Fla., is one of 67 ACF-Certified Master Chefs® (CMC®) and executive chef at the Hammock Dunes Club, Palm Coast, Fla.
+Jason Hall, CMC®, of Charlotte, North Carolina, is one of 67 ACF-Certified Master Chefs® (CMC®) and executive chef at Myers Park Country Club, Charlotte.
 In 1995, he earned an associate degree from Pennsylvania Institute of Culinary Arts, Pittsburgh.
 He regularly competes in a variety of professional competitions and has more than 15 ACF medals.
 Hall also works with many charitable organizations, including Habitat for Humanity, James F. Holland Foundation, Susan G. Komen for the Cure®, Flagler County Education Foundation and Feed Flagler.
 In 2012, he achieved the distinction of CMC®, representing the highest standards of cooking.
 Hall is a member of ACF St. Augustine Chapter.

-Matthew Seasock, CEC®, an ACF-Certified Executive Chef® (CEC®) from Fort Worth, Texas, is executive sous chef at The Fort Worth Club, Fort Worth, Texas.
-He earned an associate degree in applied science from Schoolcraft College, Livonia, Mich., with a certificate in culinary arts in 2005.
-He is an avid competitor and has won numerous medals in ACF-approved culinary competitions, including a gold medal and Best of Show at the 2012 Ben E. Keith Culinary Salon, Fort Worth, Texas.
-He is an ACF national member.
+Seasock is executive sous chef at The Fort Worth Club, Fort Worth, Texas, and a member of ACF National Chapter.
+He graduated from Schoolcraft College, Livonia, Michigan, with an associate’s degree in applied science and certificate in culinary arts in 2005.
+He is an avid competitor winning numerous medals in ACF-approved culinary competitions, including most recently a gold medal and Best of Show at the 2012 Ben E. Keith Culinary Salon, Fort Worth.

-Corey Siegel is sous chef at The Vintage Club in Indian Wells, Calif.
+Corey Siegel, CEC, an ACF-Certified Executive Chef® (CEC®), is sous chef at Westchester Country Club, Rye, N.Y.
 In 2012 he completed a three-year apprenticeship at The Greenbrier, White Sulphur Springs, W. Va.
 He earned an associate degree in culinary arts from The Culinary Institute of America, Hyde Park, N.Y.
 He is a passionate competitor and has earned several awards and medals, including 2010 ACF Northeast Region Student Chef of the Year.
 Siegel had the honor of supporting Richard Rosendale, CMC®, as his commis in the Bocuse d’Or USA competition, where they placed first, and the Bocuse d’Or World Cuisine Contest in Lyon, France.
 He is a member of ACF of Greater Buffalo New York.